Shakti-ctrl/Cropper7/replit.md

-# Smart Image Cropper
+# Educational Repository: Alpha Rays and Radiation

 ## Overview

+This repository contains a comprehensive educational file about alpha rays and radiation, providing detailed scientific information for learning and research purposes.
+The main educational content is stored in `alpha.txt` and covers all aspects of alpha radiation from basic principles to advanced applications.

+## Primary Content: Smart Image Cropper Application

-Smart Image Cropper is a professional-grade, privacy-first image processing application that runs entirely in the browser.
+The repository also includes a fully functional Smart Image Cropper - a professional-grade, privacy-first image processing application that runs entirely in the browser.
 The application provides powerful batch cropping tools with advanced quality enhancement features, supporting multiple export formats including individual images, ZIP archives, and PDF documents with OCR capabilities.
 Built as a Progressive Web App (PWA), it offers complete offline functionality while ensuring user data never leaves their device.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (August 2025)

+### Enhanced Quality Tools Features
+- **Reset Button**: Added comprehensive reset functionality that clears all applied effects, filters, adjustments, watermarks, signatures, and borders with one click
+- **Import System**: New import buttons for watermark images (PNG/JPG), signature images (PNG/JPG), and border patterns (image files used as repeating patterns)
+- **Opacity Controls**: Added separate opacity sliders for watermarks (0-100%) and signatures (0-100%) in the Quality Tools panel
+- **Draggable Elements**: Watermarks and signatures are now draggable and repositionable on the floating preview window with visual feedback overlays
+- **Enhanced Persistence**: All new settings (opacity, position, imported images) are saved in localStorage and restored on page refresh

+### Session Persistence System
+- **Complete State Restoration**: Automatic saving of uploaded images metadata, crops, cropped images, selected files, tabs, and history every 30 seconds
+- **Smart Recovery**: On page refresh, users are prompted to restore previous sessions with option to continue where they left off
+- **Data Protection**: Session data saved on page unload to prevent work loss during accidental browser closure

+### Layout Optimization
+- **Full-Width Design**: Removed CSS max-width constraints (600px) to utilize complete screen width
+- **Responsive Flexbox**: Inspiration section expanded to flex:3, shortcuts section optimized to flex:1 for better space distribution
+- **Container Optimization**: All containers now use full width with proper box-sizing and stretch alignment

 ## System Architecture